ruby/mspec/README.md

      overrides.

-  5. MSpec support "tagging", that is excluding specs known as failing on a particular implementation, and automatically adding and removing tags while running the specs.
+  5. MSpec support "tagging", that is excluding specs known as failing on a particular Ruby implementation, and automatically adding and removing tags while running the specs.

 ## Requirements